Mariners shut out Houston’s MLB-best offense again to claim series

 With center fielder Jake Meyers battling the sun and not in a good position to throw home, third base coach Manny Acta didn’t hesitate in having Crawford tag up and go on the catch.
 He scored with ease and the Mariners had their first run of the game.

-After being activate from the injured list before the game and pitching out of the bullpen for the first time this season, Sheffield relieved Gilbert and pitched a scoreless sixth.
+After being activated from the injured list before the game and pitching out of the bullpen for the first time this season, Sheffield relieved Gilbert and pitched a scoreless sixth.
 Sadler was his typically efficient self with a scoreless seventh.
-In the eighth, Steckenrider ran into trouble allowing a pair of two out hits.
+In the eighth, Steckenrider ran into trouble allowing a pair of two-out hits.
 Servais went to Sewald, who struck out Carlos Correa looking to end the inning.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.